 Sixteen killed, many injured as AIE flight overshoots runway and falls into valley

-Police said 16 people were killed in the accident.
+Police said the dead included the plane's pilot.
 The Civil Aviation Ministry said the flight IX 1344 operated by B737 aircraft from Dubai overshot runway at Kozhikode at 7.41 PM on Friday.
 "No fire reported at the time of landing," it noted.

 We will soon share the update in this regard," the ministry stated.
 Help centres are being set up in Sharjah and Dubai, the statement said.

-A DGCA statement said after landing at Runway 10, the plane continued running till the end of the runway and fell into the valley and broke into two portions.
+A DGCA staetmentsaid after landing at Runway 10, the plane continued running till the end of the runway and fell into the valley and broke into two portions.
 Kerala Chief Minister Pinarayi Vijayan expressed shock over the accident.

 CMO sources said Chief Minister spoke to Prime Minister, Narendra Modi and the latter assured him all help and assistance from the Centre.
 Vijayan informed him that rescue operations were in full swing, the sources said.